 Inside the Church of Saint Blaise, a glass coffin contains the body of Saint Silvan.
 Not much is known about him or his history, but the church claims that his body has not decayed in over 1500 years.
 Look closely to see the bloody gash on his neck, indicating that he was martyred, which occurred in the 4th century.
 Many think the body is simply made of wax.
 There is no admission cost to enter the church.

 Drinks on the Edge | Dubrovnik Croatia

 If you’re looking for a change of scenery, head to Café Buža which actually lies outside the Dubrovnik city walls.
 The café can be hard to find.
 From the cathedral, head south up some steps, and through the narrow cobblestone pathways.

 Look for the arrow signs pointing the way to “cool drinks.”
 The cafe bar is a quiet retreat with sunset views of the Adriatic.
 On summer days, cliff jumpers make for some great, local entertainment.

 For an admission fee of 3 euros, visitors interested in reliquaries can get a glimpse of the cathedral’s extensive gold and silver-plated treasury.
 Behind a wall of glass, is a collection of holy body parts and relics.
 Stand-out items include the gold-plated arm, leg, and skull of Saint Blaise, and what is claimed to be a piece of the true Cross and a section of baby Jesus’s swaddling clothes.

 We invite you to join in on the fun as we explore Dubrovnik.
 Check out our vlog featuring the city below.

-We love that on our eWaterways North America small ship itinerary had BOTH locally guided tours AND time built in to explore on our own.
+We love that our small ship cruise itinerary had BOTH locally guided tours AND time built in to explore on our own.
 Interested in exploring the hidden gems of Dubrovnik?
-Visit eWaterways to learn more.
+Visit Cruise Direct to learn more.